Spaghetti & Coffee: Plot

 Mickey picks up Eli, who was just released from prison.
 Eli is dismayed when informed that he now has to work for Mickey, per Nucky's instructions.
 However, upon seeing that his family had to adapt to a new environment in his absence, Eli reluctantly accepts to work on Nucky's terms.

+In Tabor Heights, Gyp flirts with the local diner maids and meets the Sheriff with an intent to gain power over who enters and exits the town.

 Chalky is approached by Samuel Crawford, who asks for his blessing in marrying his daughter, Maybelle.
 Chalky accepts, but becomes upset when Maybelle tells him that she is more interested in a person similar to Chalky himself, as he wants her to not get involved with a criminal.
 Maybelle and Samuel attend Chalky's club, where Samuel is attacked by a person.
 Chalky, to prove his nature, has his henchman brutally attack the man as a retaliation, shocking Maybelle.

 Nucky meets with special investigator Gaston Means, who is Harry M. Daugherty's bagman in New York and asks for $40,000 for his services.
 His affair with Billie Kent also begins affecting the business side with Rothstein, and his domestic life with Margaret.

 During a night delivery, while stopping for gas, Owen, Mickey and Eli are approached by Gyp, who refuses to allow them access to the gas pumps.
 This action seizes control of their transportation route, which blocks access for their deliveries to Rothstein in New York City.
 Owen calls Nucky about the matter, but he does not answer the phone as he is spending time with Billie.
 Without Nucky's approval and outnumbered, Owen, Eli and Mickey are forced to return to Atlantic City with the delivery.